PayString/rfcs/src/spec/verifiable-payid-protocol-NC.md

   * `x` : Indicates the X-coordinate of the corresponding public key.
 For "alg" parameter values of "ES256K" (which is from the ECDSA family), `x` contains the X-coordinate of the corresponding public key.

-  * y : Since we assume the "alg" parameter as "ES256K" which is one from the ECDSA family, so "y" parameter represents the Y-coordinate of the corresponding public key.
+  * `y` : Indicates the Y-coordinate of the corresponding public key.
+For "alg" parameter values of "ES256K" (which is from the ECDSA family), `y` contains the Y-coordinate of the corresponding public key.

 Note: "jwk" is one way way of embedding public key in the JOSE header.
 For more details on other possible options for "alg" and representing public keys refer to [RFC7515][].